 Welcome to the Professorship of Plant Developmental Biology at TUM!
-We are interested in the genetic and molecular basis of the regulatory pathways controlling organ development and tissue morphogenesis.
+We are interested in the genetic, molecular, and cellular basis of the regulatory pathways controlling organ development and tissue morphogenesis.

 The lab is located at the TUM School of Life Sciences.
 It is a member of the collaborative research centre "Molecular mechanisms regulating yield and yield stability in plants" (SFB 924) and the research unit "Computational morphodynamics of plants" (FOR 2581).

 The Schneitz lab addresses a fundamental biological question: how does morphogenesis translate genotype into form.
 Morphogenesis is of complex nature as it integrates multiple processes acting at different scales, ranging from the molecular control of gene expression to cellular coordination in a tissue.
 In plants, the semi-rigid and biochemically complex cell wall plays a central role in the regulation of cell and organ growth or various stress responses.
 For example, for a plant cell to grow the cell wall has to be modified to allow cell expansion, which is driven by turgor pressure generated inside the cell.
 The cell wall also glues together plant cells within a tissue.
 The physical connection of plant cells results in mechanical constraints and stresses.
 Resolving the resulting tissue conflicts by minimizing those mechanical stresses plays an important role in morphogenesis.
 We are interested in how the cell wall affects development and stress responses.
 To this end we conduct two strands of research.

 Signal Transduction at the Plasma Membrane - Cell Wall Interface